Babu\v{s}ka's paradox in a nonlinear bending-folding model: Introduction

-To establish the variational convergence of $\tI_m$ with admissible sets $\tV_m$ to $I$ defined on $V$ we define a fattened crease line $\hg_m$ as a union of triangles along the the polygonal crease line $\g_m$ so that the resulting approximating subdomains $\ho_m^i$, $i=1,2$, are contained in the exact subdomains $\o^i$, $i=1,2$, cf.~Figure~\ref{fig:poly_crease}.
-To identify a limit $v$ of a sequence $(v_m)$ of deformations $v_m \in \tV_m$, we choose triangulations $\cT_m$ that contain the triangles that define the fattened crease line $\hg_m$ and carry out a linear nodal interpolation of $v_m$ which defines functions $\cI_m v_m \in W^{1,\infty}(\o)$ with interpolation error $\cI_m v_m - v_m$ that converges strongly to zero in $H^1(\o';\R^3)$ for domains $\o'$ with positve distance to the exact crease line $\g$.
+To establish the variational convergence of \rx{approximations $\tI_m$ with admissible sets $\tV_m$ to $I$ defined on $V$ we define fattened crease lines $\hg_m$ as unions of triangles along the polygonal crease lines $\g_m$,} \rx{so that the exact crease line is contained in the union of these triangles.
+Consequently,} the resulting approximating subdomains $\ho_m^i$, $i=1,2$, are contained in the exact subdomains $\o^i$, $i=1,2$, cf.~Figure~\ref{fig:poly_crease}. \rx{These inclusion consistencies allow for the straightforward construction of a recovery sequence but do not appear to matter in numerical simulations.} To identify a limit $v$ of a sequence $(v_m)$ of deformations $v_m \in \tV_m$, we choose triangulations $\cT_m$ that contain the triangles that define the fattened crease line $\hg_m$ and carry out a linear nodal interpolation of $v_m$ which defines functions $\cI_m v_m \in W^{1,\infty}(\o)$ with interpolation error $\cI_m v_m - v_m$ that converges strongly to zero in $H^1(\o';\R^3)$ for domains $\o'$ with positve distance to the exact crease line $\g$.

+\rx{We remark that our arguments to establish the convergence of approximations also apply when a curved boundary part instead of a crease line is approximated by a polygon to avoid possible incorrect convergence.}